Nelson Toburen

 Nelson Edward Toburen (born November 24, 1938) is an American former professional football player who was a linebacker for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Wichita State Shockers.
 A serious neck injury in his second season ended his NFL career; Toburen attended law school and eventually became a judge.

-Early years
+Early life

 Born in Boulder, Colorado, Toburen played high school football in Kansas at Colby High School and college football for the Wichita State Shockers as an end.

 Playing career

 Toburen was selected in the fourteenth round (194th overall) of the 1961 NFL draft by the Green Bay Packers.
 It was the third season under head coach Vince Lombardi and the Packers won the NFL championship, their first since 1944.
 As a rookie, Toburen was a reserve linebacker, playing mostly on special teams.

 Only start

 In 1962, Toburen was a second-year linebacker when he made his first NFL start, replacing the injured Dan Currie on November 18 at City Stadium in Green Bay.
 The Packers had won all nine games and the opponent was the Western Conference rival Baltimore Colts, led by star quarterback Johnny Unitas.
 The Packers were leading 17–13 early in the fourth quarter when, "Unitas went back to pass and then started to run," Toburen said. "(Ray) Nitschke was coming at him straight on and I was coming from the side.

 "I hit him squarely in the hip, but the mechanics of the tackle got blown up.
 My head was down and it should have been up."
 Toburen's hit jarred the ball loose from Unitas and Nitschke recovered the fumble.
 But Toburen lay still on the City Stadium turf.
 "With my first start, my emotions were high, and I was playing reckless that day," Toburen said.
 "It was the greatest thing with my first start in front of my wife and dad.
 One moment I was on top of the world and then I wasn't."

 Before Toburen even hit the ground, James Nellen, the team physician, was off the Packer bench and running onto the field to assist.
 "Doc Nellen realized right away what had happened - Nelson had broken his neck," said former guard Jerry Kramer.
 "According to Kramer, Nellen put pressure on Toburen's neck as they put him on a cart, moved him off the field, loaded him in the ambulance, wheeled him into the hospital and took him up to his room where they put him into traction.

 Nellen's quick actions to stabilize Toburen's head and neck were instrumental to a successful outcome.
 "Nellen was wringing wet and shaking after that, but he made the difference," Kramer said.
 "He preserved Nelson's functions and maybe his life."